christofolo/christofolo.github.io/musictheory.md

 E is on the 7th fret.
 Start on A (the open string) and that letter is 0.
 The next fret is 1.
 And so on.

+## Part 8: Major Thirds vs. Minor Thirds

+We've learned that scales can be Major or Minor.
+So can intervals.
+In the example, above I said that "B" is a third above G. But more accurately I should have said B♮ is a Major 3rd from G. There is another note with "B" in its name: B♭.
+It also is a 3rd above G but you only need to traverse 3 half-steps to get to B♭.
+Look at the G string on the fret board.
+B♮ is on the 4th fret.
+B♭ is on the 3rd fret.